Ticketed

 Stand on the historic Prime Meridian of the World at the Royal Observatory Greenwich.

 Astronomers at the Royal Observatory took thousands of measurements to define the Prime Meridian and establish zero degrees longitude.
-In an age before smartphones and satellites, their work transformed how we explored our planet.
+In an age before smartphones and satellites, their work transformed how we explored our world.

 Come to Greenwich and follow in their footsteps.
 Visit the Royal Observatory, walk along the line where east meets west, and discover the history of time and space.